rfk/git-remote-hg/README.rst

     * .git/hgremotes/[URL]:           a local hg clone of the remote repo
     * .git/hgremotes/[URL]/.hg/git:   a bare git repo managed by hg-git

-Pushing from your local git repo into the remote mercurial repo goes like
+When you "git push" from your local git repo into the remote mercurial repo, here is what git-remote-hg will do for you:
-this:

     * use git-remote-http to push into .git/hgremotes/[URL]/.hg/git
     * call "hg gimport" to import changes into .git/hgremotes/[URL]
     * call "hg push" to push them up to the remote repo

-Likewise, pulling from the remote mercurial repo goes like this:
+Likewise, when you "git pull" from the remote mercurial repo into your local git repo, here is what happens under the hood:

     * call "hg pull" to pull changes from the remote repo
     * call "hg gexport" to export them into .git/hgremotes/[URL]/.hg/git